 A weather-proof enclosure can be built out of almost any material.
-Like your indoor cabinets, it can be painted or stained to match your outdoor décor.
-This can help not only protect your TV from the elements, but also conceal it a bit from potential thieves.
+Like your indoor cabinets, they can be painted or stained to match your outdoor décor.
+This can help not only protect your TV from the elements but also conceal it a bit from potential thieves.

 Building your own cabinet is cheaper than contracting someone to build a custom model so costs for this may vary.
 It also requires a bit of research and is design intensive if you would like to include certain features – such as heaters, fans, or lighting.

 For example, adding features like locks and motion sensor lighting can also make it harder to break into and/or steal.
 Desiccant packets are again recommended for a custom cabinet because you may deal with trapped heat and moisture.